The Big Picture On Squatters Rights:

 Kansas Squatters Rights

-Kansas law requires a squatter to be in actual possession of the property for at least 15 years continuously.
+The squatters’ rights in Kansas require a longer time than in some neighboring states.
+The state law requires a squatter to be in actual possession of the property for at least 15 years continuously.

 Kentucky Squatters Rights

-Adverse possession can occur if a squatter occupies the property for 15 years and establish Color of Title for 7 years.
+Adverse possession can occur if a squatter occupies the property for 15 years and establishes the Color of Title for 7 years.

 Louisiana Squatters Rights